 Reading about so many ideas must have geared up your creativity for amazing thali decoration.
 But, as it was said, the rakhi thali would be incomplete without a ‘secret item’.
 Are you wondering what that item is?

-He has been your first friend.
-And Rakhi is the time to show him your affection through unique gifts just for him.
+He has been your first true friend and Rakhi is the time to show him your affection through unique gifts just for him.

 Live abroad and wanting to send rakhi to your brother?
 Check out our collection of the most unique rakhis out there.